silvery107/silvery107/README.md

 ### This is Yulun (Arno) Zhuang  🦾

-- Robotics UG at SUSTech
+- Robotics MS at UMich
 - Rich R&D experience on legged robots control and learning
-- Attending Michigan Robotics soon
 - Personal website at [silvery107.github.io](https://silvery107.github.io/)